Data Backup Solutions – Server Security and Online Backup

 Encryption is the conversion of the data into secret code.
 It is termed to be the most effective way to achieve data security.
 Practically, encryption can be done when storing backups.
 This enables data access only to the people within the business.
 If the hacker does come into possession of the encrypted backup file, he will not be able to use it unless he has the encryption key.

 Encrypted data can’t be accessed in a readable format even if it gets intercepted while online transfer.
-In other words, data remains inaccessible even after the unauthorised person has gained access to the backup servers.
+In other words, data remains inaccessible even after the unauthorized person has gained access to the backup servers.

 2. Service Level Agreement (SLA)